utkarshcmu/grafana.org/content/blog/2018-12-28-closer-look-at-grafanas-user-interface-for-loki.md

 ![Metrics and logs side by side](/assets/img/blog/loki/loki_grafana_explore_split.png)

-Once you have refined your queries to show the unhealthy behavior, you will likely have identified a service and/or an instance that is acting up.
+Once you have refined your Prometheus queries to show the unhealthy behavior, you will likely have identified a service and/or an instance that is acting up.
 This is where Loki comes in.
 Loki uses the same selector logic as Prometheus.
-Thus, using Explore’s Split view, you can have Prometheus and Lok, showing you related metrics and logs side-by-side.
+Thus, using Explore’s Split view, you can have Prometheus and Loki, showing you related metrics and logs side-by-side.

 ### Conclusion

 Loki and Grafana are a perfect match.
 The backend is kept lean and space-efficient, while the user interface allows ad-hoc field parsing and simple statistics.
-While we will not be able to answer question like “Top n of X” across a long time range, we still believe that the tradeoff is a very useful one for troubleshooting.
+For now we will not be able to answer question like “Top n of X” across a long time range, but we still believe that the tradeoff is a very useful one for troubleshooting.
 It’s still early days, so please give it a try, provide [feedback on GitHub](https://github.com/grafana/grafana/issues/new), or contribute so we can make this even better for everyone.

 Loki can be run on-prem or as a free demo on Grafana Cloud.
 Visit the [Loki homepage](https://grafana.com/loki) to get started today.